Skip to main content

 Do they use it for personal reasons, like keeping in touch with family, or do they post thought leadership content on LinkedIn for career development?

-Alternatively, your team might already use LinkedIn daily.
-In this case, the training you offer should be a bit more in-depth than a ‘social media 101’.
+On the other hand, your team might already use LinkedIn every day.
+In this case, your training should be a bit more in-depth than a ‘social media 101’.

-Asking employees directly by sending out a simple survey allows you to accurately evaluate the training they’ll need.
-Avoid making assumptions.
+Asking employees directly by sending out a simple survey allows you to evaluate their training needs accurately and avoid making assumptions.

 Training Methods To Consider

 Host a Webinar.
-The great thing about webinars is that you can record it for anyone who missed it, and show it to any future new starters.
+The great thing about webinars is that you can record them for anyone who missed them and show them to future new starters.
+Work smarter, not harder! 😉

 Train up some brand ambassadors, so they can train other employees.
 Appoint employee advocacy champions! 💪

 Think about enrolling your employees in an online course.
-Hubspot offer some excellent free social media and content creation courses.
-Getting your team to take our free Employee Advocacy Certification course is a great place to start.
+Hubspot offers some excellent free social media and content creation courses.
+A great place to start is getting your team to take our free Employee Advocacy Certification course.

 Create documents as part of your employee advocacy training plan.
 Your colleagues can refer to them when needed.
 For example, your brand guidelines, tips for creating LinkedIn posts, hashtags to use on social, and social media banners to use on their profiles.